 Electric car batteries, though, are a whole different story.

 Dan Steingart, Ph.D., is jointly appointed to Princeton University’s mechanical and aerospace engineering department and the Andlinger Center for Energy and the Environment.
-He explains why the matter isn’t so simple.
+He currently works on a project, which receives guidance and support from ExxonMobil, examining electric vehicle (EV) batteries.
+Steingart explains why the matter isn’t so simple.

 “For automakers to guarantee reliability on the road, EV batteries are considered ‘old’ when their capacity decreases to 80 percent.
 At that point they’re removed from the automobile and replaced with a brand-new battery.”